ruby-processing/JRubyArt/_editors/vim.md

 ![pry session]({{ site.github.url }}/assets/fred_pry.png)

-To get the code listing as shown above enter `$` at the `pry` prompt, to edit the empty draw method `edit -p Fred#draw` at the `pry prompt` once completed entry leave the `vim` editor with `:wq` and the sketch will be redrawn to to reflect the new content.
+To get the code listing as shown above enter `$` at the `pry` prompt, to edit the empty draw method `edit -p Fred#draw` at the `pry prompt` once completed entry leave the `vim` editor with `:wq`
+ (or `:wqa` to save all changed buffers) and the sketch will be redrawn to to reflect the new content.
 But the beauty of the setup is that you can repeat the exercise `edit -p Fred#draw` will reload vim with the `saved content` that you can continue to edit.

 ![re-edit pry session]({{ site.github.url }}/assets/edit_p.png)